zhlinh/resume-elegant/README.md

  `zh_CN-Adobefonts_external.sty` in `resume-elegant.tex`, which means you will use the system fonts.

-- `fontawesome.sty`: It's some icons codes, which you can see the icons on [Font Awesome Icons](http://fortawesome.github.io/Font-Awesome/icons/).
+- `fontawesome.sty`: It's some icons codes, which you can see on [Font Awesome Icons](http://fortawesome.github.io/Font-Awesome/icons/).
  Note that alias is not supported.
 You just need to insert like `\faEnvelopeO` (more icon codes you can search in `fontawesome.sty`) in the text field,